 - For use on face, apply to adult hands and then rub on face.
 Do not spray face.
 Avoid areas around eyes and mouth.

 Experts agree that insect repellents containing DEET are the most effective.
 Years of DEET use have resulted in relatively few reports of adverse reactions.
 Most reported incidents have not been serious.

 The American Academy of Pediatrics states that a 30 percent concentration is safe for both children and adults, but that 10 percent can be used for children if parents are concerned about the potential risks of deet or if the threat of disease-carrying mosquitoes is small.

 Even when the insect repellent you select does not contain DEET, citronella and other more “natural” repellents could cause problems in a young child if used liberally on the skin.
 Look into clothing that is both light for summer weather but also long to cover the skin, and use insect repellent sparingly.
 Mosquito nets over strollers and car seats can also protect young children.

 Choose a sunscreen that protects against both UVA and UVB rays.
 Babies under 6 months of age should be kept out of the sun as much as possible, and try to use a wide brimmed hat and loose fitting clothing to shield them.
-For babies between six months to two years, we recommend at least SPF 15 strength sunscreen.
-For older children, use at least SPF 30.
-Sunscreen loses its potency with age, so make sure your childs sunscreen is not expired or over two years old.
+For six months and older, we recommend at least SPF 30 strength sunscreen.
+Sunscreen loses its potency with age, so make sure your child’s sunscreen is not expired or over two years old.

 Anthelios SX sunscreen (SPF 15) has been approved by the FDA as a safe and effective sunscreen against UVA and UVB rays.